Will Robots Usher In A Utopia Or Dystopia?

 You can quit your job and join a monastery, but it doesn’t change the underlying thing that made you uncomfortable in the first place.
 Sure, there are points at which you might have to take a moral stand, if your job is making killer robots that Donald Trump sends illegally against his enemies.
 But all of us in a capitalist system participate in systems we don’t necessarily like.
 The only way to change that is to become involved in some collective political project.
 So I encourage people to stay with what they’re doing, if they like it, but also to get involved with some political organization.
 Push for solutions at a larger societal level.
 And just in general, be a person whose life is more than just your job.
 If you think that all your political and moral impulses are going to be satisfied just through the job you have, you’re always going to be disappointed.
 If you’re having moral or political qualms, to me the best way to address that is not necessarily to quit your job, but to start organizing with people trying to make this a better society.

-The final future you imagine in your book — you call it "exterminism" — is extraordinarily bleak.
+The final future you imagine in your book—you call it "exterminism"—is extraordinarily bleak.

 The framework I’m using necessitates you fill that box [i.e., that you explore a future with both scarce resources and a hierarchical society].
 I try to get people to not overemphasize that box.
 The point of the larger project is, all of these are possible futures and aspects of the present, and it’s up to us to fight for the ones we want and against the ones we don’t want.